PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 been invaded, attacked or otherwise molested.
 With our fortress around two years old now it’s likely you’ll start to see the odd goblin ambush – especially if you send your dwarfs outside a lot.
 I hope you survive those ambushes just fine!
-Perhaps we should have started this tutorial sooner…
+Perhaps we should have started this chapter sooner…

 Anyway, head over to your metalsmith’s forge, and:

-* Hit “q”.
-* Hit “a”.
-You will now see a list!
+* Hit :kbd:`q`, :kbd:`a` You will now see a list!
 Explore the list, see all the neat things we can make!
-You might need to hit “tab” to expand the menu size so you can see everything.
+You might need to hit :kbd:`Tab` to expand the menu size so you can see everything.
-* Scroll to “Trap Components” and hit “enter”.
+* Scroll to :guilabel:`Trap Components` and hit :kbd:`Enter`.
-* Scroll to “Steel”, hit “enter”.
+* Scroll to :guilabel:`Steel`, hit :kbd:`Enter`.
-* Hit “tab” twice so we can see the full item names.
+* Hit :kbd:`Tab`, :kbd:`Tab` so we can see the full item names.
-* Chose to make a “large, serrated Steel disc”.
+* Chose to make a :guilabel:`large, serrated Steel disc`.
   I love the sound of that!
 * Queue up three disks.

 At this point you might want to think about other items you’d like to make in due course.
-Hit “a” again and then hit space to back down the make-item tree.
-Chose “Weapons and Ammunition”, chose “Steel” and lets make three steel warhammers.
+Hit :kbd:`a` again and then hit space to back down the make-item tree.
+Chose :guilabel:`Weapons and Ammunition`, chose :guilabel:`Steel` and let's make three steel warhammers.
 These will come in handy once we start our military.
 I like warhammers because it’s funny to watch goblins fly a half dozen tiles and then expire in a heap.